-Partnership.
-We put mutual trust and support at the center of our relationships, and we value loving one another, which means we are not self-seeking but rather we treat others with kindness, patience and generosity.
-Love endures all things.
+Accountability.
+We put mutual trust and support at the center of our relationships, and we act responsibly, which means we follow through on our commitments.

 We believe that all things were made to glorify God, delight in God and be useful to God.
 We believe that God made people and continues to shape people for his good purpose according to his will for his name’s sake, and therefore we submit ourselves to God and strive to walk according to the Spirit.